siddhi-io/katacoda-scenarios/siddhi-deployment/stateful-deployment/step2.md

-This section provides instructions on installing prerequisites that are needed for the stateful Siddhi App to run.
+This section provides instructions to install the prerequisites needed for the stateful Siddhi App to run.

 ### Enabling NGINX ingress